 - My rule of thumb: go no more than three to five layers below the high-level insight.
 Beyond that is often information for the sake of information.

 Make sure your analysis answers the most important question: now what?
-If your analysis does not provide the answer or several recommendations (including pros/cons of each) for decision makers to select from, then you have not completed the analysis process.
+If your analysis does not provide the answer or several recommendations (including the pros/cons of each) for decision-makers to select from, then you have not completed the analysis process.

 Following the above formula can be ground-breaking for organizations, and I have successfully used it hundreds of times when working with clients and internal associates.
 Why not give it a try and see if it works for you too?
 I would love to hear your feedback if you do.